CGJennings/se3docs/docs/dm-walkthrough.md

 This file contains the [blurb that pops up when the plug-in is installed](dm-installation.md).
 It's optional, but most plug-ins include one.

 ![html icon](images/project/root.png) **eons-plugin**
 This is the [plug-in root file](dm-eons-plugin.md).
 Every plug-in has one.
-Strange Eons looks at this file in order to figure out what files it needs to load in order to start the plug-in.
-We can use it for the same purpose.
+Strange Eons looks at this in order to find out what file to load in order to start the plug-in.
+We can use it for the same purpose: finding out which file to look at next.

 *Double click **eons-plugin** to open the root file editor.*